maziac/currah_uspeech_tests/Readme.md

 And of course the [Currah uSpeech_Manual](/currah_manual.pdf) itself.

 But there were still a lot of unclarities left.
-Therefore I took a real uSpeech HW (thanks to <a href="http://zxsp.blogspot.de">Kio</a>) and wrote a test program to unriddle it's last mysteries.
+Therefore I took a real uSpeech HW (thanks to <a href="http://zxsp.blogspot.de">Kio</a>) and wrote a test program to unriddle its last mysteries.

 ---